JorgePerezL25/school/Datos Masivos/Unidad 4/Evaluacion/README.md

 # Algorithms

 ### Decision Tree
-##### A decision tree is a map of the possible outcomes of a series of related choices.
+###### A decision tree is a map of the possible outcomes of a series of related choices.
 It allows an individual or organization to weigh possible actions against one another based on their costs, probabilities, and benefits.
 They can can be used either to drive informal discussion or to map out an algorithm that predicts the best choice mathematically.
 A decision tree typically starts with a single node, which branches into possible outcomes.
 Each of those outcomes leads to additional nodes, which branch off into other possibilities.
 This gives it a treelike shape.
 There are three different types of nodes: chance nodes, decision nodes, and end nodes.
 A chance node, represented by a circle, shows the probabilities of certain results.
 A decision node, represented by a square, shows a decision to be made, and an end node shows the final outcome of a decision path.

 ![Capture](https://user-images.githubusercontent.com/54339562/70585324-bf6f7680-1b78-11ea-910e-3aabefb35562.PNG)

 ### Logistic Regression

-#### Is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
+###### Is the appropriate regression analysis to conduct when the dependent variable is dichotomous (binary).
 Like all regression analyses, the logistic regression is a predictive analysis.
 Logistic regression is used to describe data and to explain the relationship between one dependent binary variable and one or more nominal, ordinal, interval or ratio-level independent variables.Logistic Regression is used to solve the classification problems, so it’s called as Classification Algorithm that models the probability of output class.

-  -It is a classification problem where your target element is categorical -Unlike in Linear Regression, in Logistic regression the output required is represented in discrete values like binary 0 and
+  - ###### It is a classification problem where your target element is categorical

+  - ###### Unlike in Linear Regression, in Logistic regression the output required is represented in discrete values like binary 0 and 1
-  -It estimates relationship between a dependent variable (target) and one or more independent variable (predictors) where dependent variable is categorical/nominal.
+  - ###### It estimates relationship between a dependent variable (target) and one or more independent variable (predictors) where dependent variable is categorical/nominal.

 ![123123](https://user-images.githubusercontent.com/54339562/70585462-30169300-1b79-11ea-819b-4c857064009d.PNG)